 Heat also increases blood flow, which may promote healing.8 You can alternate hot and cold therapy to help reduce the pain and swelling caused by a muscle strain.

 5. Physical therapy

-During recovery from a muscle strain, it’s a good idea to try and stay active to prevent surrounding muscles from weakening.
-Physical therapy can help promote muscle strength and healing, reducing the risk of reinjury.9 A physical therapist can show you stretching exercises that may help you maintain flexibility and range of motion.
+During recovery from a muscle strain, it’s a good idea to try to stay active to prevent the surrounding muscles from weakening.
+Physical therapy can help promote muscle strength and healing, reducing the risk of re-injury.9 A physical therapist can show you stretching exercises that may help you maintain flexibility and range of motion.
 In some cases, you may also do strengthening exercises to build up supporting muscles to help reduce the risk of another muscle strain.

 6. Pain medication

 Muscle strains can be quite painful, and if you have injured a major muscle group, it may impact your ability to perform daily activities.
 You can relieve pain with over-the-counter medications like aspirin or NSAIDs, which may also help reduce swelling.
 For more extreme muscle strains, your doctor might recommend a short course of a stronger pain medication.10 As always, discuss any treatments with your doctor prior to beginning.

 Try not to do anything that could reinjure a muscle, even when pain medication helps.
 For example, an athlete with a strained ankle may still need to avoid their sport for a few weeks, even if they’re no longer feeling pain.

 Most muscle strains may be treated at home with a combination of the above methods.
 If the pain doesn’t decrease after a couple of days or if you are concerned about a more serious injury, it’s always a good idea to seek medical attention from a professional.
 When you speak to your doctor, ask about cold and compression therapy for your recovery.